Shreyas24150/aws-iam-lab/iam-user-setup.md

 6. Create user → Save access keys

 ## 🔐 Sign-in
-Use the AWS account sign-in URL:
+Use the AWS account sign-in URL: https://<account-id-or-alias>.signin.aws.amazon.com/console

+## 🧪 Test

+- ✅ Login as `dev-user` — can list and download from S3
+- ❌ Try uploading to S3 — fails with `AccessDenied`